Recommended

 Alternatively if you would like to submit a news article of your own, please visit the CONTACT page.

-The next Fish ‘O’ Mania qualifier for 2013 moves to Maver Larford Lakes, Worcestershire on Saturday 4th May.
+Finally, reasonable weather turned up for this, the seventh Fish ‘O’ Mania qualifier of 2013, held at Maver Larford Lakes, near Stourbridge on Saturday 4th May.

 Source: Angling Trust Fishing News